SICKAG/collage/src/core/CORE_CONCEPTS.md

 How the connection between arrangement and fragment works:

-The connection is mediated by the custom element, since that is the point where we are in the parents code context but acually know about a specific child to connect.
+The connection is mediated by the custom element, since that is the point where we are in the parents code context but actually know about a specific child to connect.

 A successful connection then enhances the fragments context with methods from the arrangement.